Using Propensity Scores to Reduce Selection Bias in Mathematics Education Research

 National Council of Teachers of Mathematics

 Graham, Suzanne E., "Using Propensity Scores to Reduce Selection Bias in Mathematics Education Research" (2010).
-Education Scholarship.
+Journal for Research in Mathematics Education.
 24.